oracle/terraform-provider-oci/website/docs/d/core_instance_configurations.html.markdown

 			You'll get back a response that includes all the instance information; only the metadata information; or the metadata information for the specified key name, respectively.

 			The combined size of the `metadata` and `extendedMetadata` objects can be a maximum of 32,000 bytes.
+		* `placement_constraint_details` - The details for providing placement constraints.
+			* `compute_host_group_id` - The OCID of the compute host group.
+This is only available for dedicated capacity customers.
+			* `type` - The type for the placement constraints.
+Use `HOST_GROUP` when specifying the compute host group OCID.
 		* `platform_config` - The platform configuration requested for the instance.

 			If you provide the parameter, the instance is created with the platform configuration that you specify.
 For any values that you omit, the instance uses the default configuration values for the `shape` that you specify.
 If you don't provide the parameter, the default values for the `shape` are used.